The Village of Port Elgin

-The historic, picturesque village of Port Elgin, New Brunswick, is on the Northumblerland Strait near Fort Gaspereaux National Historic Site.
+The historic, picturesque village of Port Elgin, New Brunswick, is on the Northumblerland Strait near Fort Gaspareaux National Historic Site.
 It’s the perfect port for exploring breathtaking scenery or to call home.

 With its population of 450, Port Elgin is inviting and friendly, yet has unique attractions, accommodations, and a range of services.
 Whether you explore the nature trails, salt marshes and dykelands or the warm waters of the Northumberland Coast, you’ll enjoy the incomparable beauty, diversity and down-home hospitality Port Elgin offers.

 Come visit and see for yourself what makes our Port Elgin such a great place to live, work, and raise your family.

 With strong family values and ties to the community, the town is a friendly place with a pristine environment.

 We are Business friendly

 Port Elgin provides an affordable lifestyle and cost competitive business environment.